L-Blondy/up-fetch/draft.README.md

 **Type:** `(params: Record<string, any>) => string`

-A function to customize the [`params`](#params-upfetch) serialization into a query string. \
+A function used to customize the [`params`](#params-upfetch) serialization into a query string. \
 By default only non-nested objects are supported, Dates are transformed to [ISO strings][toISOString]. \
-You can change this behavior by providing a custom implementation.
+You can change this behavior by providing a custom `serializeParams` implementation.

 **Example:**